qooxdoo/qooxdoo/docs/core/understanding_properties.md

 }
 ```

-In the above example you can see the different usage possibilities regarding
+In the above example you can see the different usage possibilities
-properties and their init values.
-If you do not want to share "reference types"
+regarding properties and their init values.
+If you do not want to
-(like `Array`, `Object`) between instances, the init values of these have to be
+share "reference types" (like `Array`, `Object`) between instances,
+the init values of these should be provided via the `initFunction` key
-declared in the constructor and not in the property definition.
+instead of the `init` key.
+Alternatively (and before qooxdoo 8.0),
+they would have to be declared in the constructor.
+If an `init` or

-If an `init` value is given in the property declaration, the init method does
+`initFunction` value is given in the property declaration, the init
-not accept any parameters.
-The init methods always use the predefined init
+method does not accept any parameters.
+The init methods always use the
-values.
-In cases where there is no `init` value given in the property
+predefined init values.
+In cases where there is no `init` or
-declaration, it is possible to call the init method with one parameter, which
+`initFunction` value given in the property declaration, it is possible
+to call the init method with one parameter, which represents the init
-represents the init value.
-This may be useful to apply reference types to each
+value.
+This may be useful to apply reference types to each instance.
-instance.
 Thus, they would not be shared between instances.

 > :memo: Please remember that init values are not for incoming user values.
 Please use
 > `init` only for class defined things, not for user values.
 Otherwise, you